Evolve Fusion Review – An Honest Look

 To sum it up, this $1,599 2-in-1 board with a double-drop carbon fiber deck, dual kingpin trucks, and a 12-s4p battery is nothing new and wasn’t particularly revolutionary in terms of design or value.

-Even while the OMW Calvary is extremely well-made and polished, it still lacks some of the extra bells and whistles that some ultra-premium manufacturers might include on their boards, including a motorguard, mudguard, and specifically designed remote.
+Even while the OMW Cavalry is extremely well-made and polished, it still lacks some of the extra bells and whistles that some ultra-premium manufacturers might include on their boards, including a motorguard, mudguard, and specifically designed remote.
 The design of the grip tape didn’t exactly win us over, either.

 The flexible carbon fiber deck, however, is what makes a significant difference.
 While everyone thinks carbon fiber decks are gorgeous, they hate the vibration that results from having a rigid deck.
-The deck on OMW Calvary, admirably, is actually flexible and, spoiler alert, does, in fact, reduce vibration from the road.
+The deck on OMW Cavalry, admirably, is actually flexible and, spoiler alert, does, in fact, reduce vibration from the road.

-Riding Experience on the OMW Calvary
+Riding Experience on the OMW Cavalry

-The double kingpin trucks that the Calvary uses came out of stock biased towards being stable and not very easy to turn.
+The double kingpin trucks that the Cavalry uses came out of stock biased towards being stable and not very easy to turn.
 We did manage to find a sweet spot after loosening the trucks, though.
 After some tweaking, the trucks became much more responsive and easy to turn.
 They were still not as good as most double kingpin trucks, but they were good enough for us.
 The forged truck also felt very precise and had zero slope.

 And we have to admit, this may be the most comfortable fast-riding board we’ve ever reviewed.